Key Takeaways

 Check expired domains

 Expired domains are registered domains whose owners have failed to renew.
-Opting for one is ideal since, rather than starting from scratch, you can leverage its existing SEO value, which includes domain history, authority, and backlink profile.
+Opting for one is ideal, since rather than starting from scratch, you can leverage its existing SEO value, including domain history, authority, and backlink profile.
 An expired domain can make it easier to boost a website’s search engine rankings, increasing profitability prior to sale.

 Participate in auctions

 Several entities offer auction domains, including GoDaddy Auctions, Flippa, and Namecheap.
-Each platform requires signing up for an account, verifying your identity, and submitting a secure payment method.
+Each platform requires creating an account, verifying your identity, and providing a secure payment method.

 When bidding, many experts advise waiting until the last minute before bidding for a domain.
 This way, other bidders will be less likely to outbid you, even if they are willing to pay more.
-However, many domain auction entities discourage this method (commonly referred to as bid sniping) to ensure fairness throughout the bidding process.
+However, many domain auction entities discourage this method (commonly called bid sniping) to ensure fairness throughout the bidding process.

-Some domain auctions’ approach is to extend the auction timer whenever a bid is placed close to the deadline.
+Some domain auction approaches extend the auction timer whenever a bid is placed close to the deadline.
 Considering this factor, it’s actually better to bid early and diversify your maximum bid amount.
 This way, it’s less likely to tie with another bidder.

 Contact brokers

-For premium domains not listed publicly, private acquisition is required, as these valuable domains are in use or held as investments, not listed in the marketplaces.
+For premium domains not publicly listed, private acquisition is required, as these valuable domains are in use or held as investments and not listed on marketplaces.

 Two ways: direct owner contact (via WHOIS, domain registrar, website information) or hiring domain brokers.